hvrkarthik/Karthik-N-G/README.md

 ### 👋 Hi, I'm Karthik N G

-I am a dedicated React Native developer with 2 years of industry level projects experience in developing, deploying, and testing mobile applications.
+I am a dedicated Software Developer with 2 years of industry level projects experience in developing, deploying, and testing mobile applications.
 I hold a master's degree in computer science and have a strong foundation in algorithms and data structures.
 I'm passionate about mobile app development and always eager to learn new technologies.

 ---